opensafely-core/reports/README.md

-# OpenSAFELY Short Data Reports
+# OpenSAFELY Output Explorer

-This is a Django app providing a location for data content that limits access based on a user's NHS organisation membership.
+This is a Django app providing a location for viewing and exploring OpenSAFELY outputs, both publicly available and content that limits access based on a user's NHS organisation membership.
 Some content is publicly accessible; private content is accessed via authentication with NHS Identity via Open ID Connect.
 Authorisation is based on the NHS associated organisation information retrieved from NHS Identity.